 - salted, smoked products.

-If the owner does not have the opportunity to cook food for the pet, then you can transfer it to industrial diets.
-Only this should be a high-quality premium or super-premium product.
-Regardless of the type of feeding, the dog should be provided with 24-hour access to clean, potable water.
+If the owner does not have the opportunity to prepare food for the pet, then you can transfer it to industrial rations.
+Only this should be a premium or super premium quality product.
+Regardless of the type of feeding, the dog should be provided with round-the-clock access to clean, drinking water.

-You can start a similar four-legged friend for both apartment and street maintenance.
-"Belgians" unpretentious, persistently tolerate both high and low temperatures.
-Suitable for living in the cage, but it should be noted that it is impossible to plant such a dog on the chain.
+It is possible to wind up a similar four-legged friend for both apartment and street maintenance.
+"Belgian" unpretentious, bravely tolerate both high and low temperatures.
+Suitable for living in an open-air cage, but it is worth considering that such a dog can not be planted on a chain.

-Belgian Shepherd is not for the lazy - you will have to walk with your pet regularly and for a long time, it does not matter whether he is a street dog or a house dog.
+The Belgian Shepherd is not for the lazy - you will have to walk regularly with your pet regularly and for a long time, and it doesn’t matter whether it’s a street dog or a home dog.

-Buy a high-quality puppy, with excellent data, a steady psyche and a pedigree is hardly possible with casual sellers or in the bird market.
-In this case, you will have to look for a well-stocked cattery or an experienced breeder who cares about his reputation.
+Buy a quality puppy, with excellent data, stable psyche and pedigree can hardly be from random sellers or in the bird market.
+In this case, you will have to look for a nursery with a good reputation or an experienced breeder who cares about its reputation.

-A puppy of the pet class, not suitable for exhibitions and breeding, but otherwise a healthy, fun baby costs about 30,000-35,000 rubles.
-Pet, admitted to knitting, but not holding out to the champion titles, costs from 35,000 rubles, and for the handsome show-class, who is expected to have an excellent exhibition career, you will have to pay 60,000 rubles and more.
+A puppy of a pet-class, not suitable for exhibitions and breeding, but otherwise healthy, cheerful baby costs about 30000-35000 rubles.
+Pet, admitted to mating, but not reaching out to champion titles, costs from 35,000 rubles, and for the handsome show class, which tipped a great show career, will have to pay 60,000 rubles and more.

-In Moscow there is only one kennel "From Solnik" http://solnik.ru/new/index.php, engaged in breeding this breed.
+In Moscow, there is only one kennel "From Solnik" http://solnik.ru/new/index.php, engaged in the breeding of this breed.

-Belgian Shepherd Dog - a fairly rare breed in Russia, why interest in it grows.
-But before buying a puppy, it is worth knowing in advance about all its forms, features and nuances, and only then go for a pet.
+The Belgian Shepherd Dog is a rather rare breed in Russia, which is why its interest is growing.
+But before you buy a puppy, you should know in advance about all its forms, features and nuances, and only then go after the pet.
 This is not a sofa dog and will require time, attention and serious training.

-The Belgian Shepherd is not a decorative pet, she needs a solid hand and obligatory training.
-If the plans of the future owner do not include regular classes with a four-footed friend, then it is worth looking at less demanding representatives.
+The Belgian Shepherd is not a decorative pet, it needs a firm hand and obligatory training.
+If the plans of the future owner do not include regular classes with a four-legged friend, then you should look at the less demanding representatives.